 Good soil preparation for roses includes:

-- Distributing a 1 inch layer of mulch around the rose to conserve moisture, simulate the soils beneficial ecosystem, contribute nutrients to the soil and improve the soil structure to suit the roses.
+- Distributing a 1-inch layer of mulch around the rose to conserve moisture, simulate the soil’s beneficial ecosystem, contribute nutrients to the soil, and improve the soil structure to suit the roses.

-If your rose is already planted and established in somewhat sandy or stony soil and it is not practical to transplant the rose then you can either try to lever the rose temporarily out the ground with a fork and some careful digging and remove some of the sandy or stony soil to amend it with compost.
+If your rose is already planted and established in somewhat sandy or stony soil and it is not practical to transplant the rose then you can either try to lever the rose temporarily out of the ground with a fork and some careful digging and remove some of the sandy or stony soil to amend it with compost.

-Or simply apply mulch frequently and be diligent about the use of fertilizer to counter act the lack of nutrients in the soil.
+Or simply apply mulch frequently and be diligent about the use of fertilizer to counteract the lack of nutrients in the soil.

-Apply mulch at the start of spring to help to conserve water through Summer and at the end of Fall to insulate the roots from freezing temperatures in the Winter.
+Apply mulch at the start of spring to help conserve water through Summer and at the end of Fall to insulate the roots from freezing temperatures in the Winter.

-The additional nutrients and increased moisture content of the soil for mulching, will stand the rose in good sted to display blooms the following Spring.
+The additional nutrients and increased moisture content of the soil for mulching will stand the rose in good sted to display blooms the following Spring.

 3. Pests Attacking the Rose Buds (Aphids)